borwickatuw/borwickatuw.github.io/docs/_posts/2022-05-17-checking-email-with-emacs.markdown

 Please see <https://github.com/UvA-FNWI/M365-IMAP>, which is a great guide.
 Briefly, to get OAuth credentials for Office365, you need to use [the Azure portal (portal.azure.com)](https://portal.azure.com).
 You need to use Azure active directory, go to "App registrations," and then create a new application per this guide.

 However, the `oauth2_request_url` in the guide, `https://login.microsoftonline.com/common/oauth2/v2.0/token`, is not necessarily correct.
 You may need to use a more specific endpoint than `common`, something along the lines of
 `https://login.microsoftonline.com/FIXME/oauth2/v2.0/token`.
-This is called the "tenant ID."
-You can find it from going to Azure Active Directory, navigating up the breadcrumbs to your organization, and then clicking "Overview."
+You will need to replace `FIXME` with what is called the "tenant ID."
+You can find the tenant ID from going to Azure Active Directory, navigating up the breadcrumbs to your organization, and then clicking "Overview."

 Once you have your OAuth2 information, when following the below steps: